webrecorder/browsertrix/Deployment.md

 2) In `docker-compose.signing.yaml`, set an optional signing token.

-3) In `./run-swarm.sh`, uncomment the option for running with signing.
+3) In `run-swarm.sh`, uncomment the option for running with signing.